davidleiti/ComposeGenerator/README.md

 # Compose Generator
-Compose Generator is a framework that aims to provide compatibility between the standard Android XML layouts and Jetpack Compose, Google’s newest toolkit for native Android UI development.
+Compose Generator is a framework that aims to provide compatibility between the standard [Android XML layouts](https://developer.android.com/guide/topics/ui/declaring-layout) and [Jetpack Compose](https://developer.android.com/jetpack/compose), Google’s newest toolkit for native Android UI development.
 ## Jetpack Compose
 Jetpack Compose is a library that is being developed by Google in order to create a more modern and versatile framework for Android UI development.
-The existing View-based UI framework is as old as Android itself and thus it has many features within it that were created for old devices and based on old methodologies.
+The existing View-based UI framework is as old as Android itself and because of this it has many features that were created for old devices and based on old methodologies.
 Inspired by recent web languages such as Flutter, React, Litho, and Vue.js, Jetpack Compose allows developers to create UI components in a declarative manner.
-What Jetpack Compose offers in essence is a new Kotlin-based API for creating Android user interfaces in a declarative manner.
-In Compose, rather than having the UI elements of our applications be managed via View object hierarchies that are defined in completely separate XML files, the components of the UI are instead created as a hierarchy of composable Kotlin functions.
+What Jetpack Compose offers is a new Kotlin-based API for creating Android user interfaces in a declarative manner.
+In Compose, rather than having the UI elements of our applications be managed via View object hierarchies that are defined in completely separate XML files, the components of the UI are instead created as a hierarchy of **@Composable** Kotlin functions.
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <TextView xmlns:android="http://schemas.android.com/apk/res/android"